spncryn/spncryn.github.io/README.md

-# spncryn.github.io
-I have seen the scattering of countless, myriad souls.
+If I could be who I wanted all the time...